mikeyny/blog/_posts/2016-09-02-having-fun-with-markov-chains.md

 ![image](https://www.dropbox.com/s/rwiwy97xdkn7qw2/horse_3.jpg?dl=1)

 So immediately I set out to find out how it was done.
-The creator of the bot had feed a large corpus of text from an ebook website into a markov chain program which would generate random sentences and post them as tweets.
+The creator of the bot had fed a large corpus of text from an ebook website into a markov chain program which would generate random sentences and post them as tweets.
 Sounds simple, right ? ,but what on earth is a markov chain ?

 Well according to [Wikipedia](https://en.wikipedia.org/wiki/Markov_chain) **a markov chain is a random process that undergoes transitions from one state to another on a state space.
 It must possess a property that is usually characterized as "memorylessness": the probability distribution of the next state depends only on the current state and not on the sequence of events that preceded it.**
 Now unless you are an Applied Maths major , I'm pretty sure that sounds like gibberish.
 Thankfully I found this [Article](http://agiliq.com/blog/2009/06/generating-pseudo-random-text-with-markov-chains-u/) ,it explains the concept of markov chains in text generation beautifully.